|Wheat Kings references|

 Perhaps the most poignant and powerful aspect of the Milgaard story is that even though David had 20 opportunities for parole during his sentence, he did not once make a request for an early release.
 This would have required him to admit to the crime, something he was never prepared to do.
 Had David accepted responsibility for Gail Miller's death, he could have been released.

 "...Hung with pictures of our parents prime ministers."

 While David's life wasted away as a convicted murderer, five Prime Ministers of Canada held office and oversaw more than a dozen ministers of justice.
-Joyce Milgaard, David's mother and this story's heroic figure outside the prison walls, lobbied and personally pleaded her sons case with at least two of them.
+Joyce Milgaard, David's mother and this story's heroic figure outside the prison walls, lobbied all of them.
+She personally pleaded her sons case with Prime Minister Brian Mulroney and Justice Minister, future Prime Minister, Kim Campbell.

 "...Late breaking story on the CBC